WasifaKanwal12/Memory-Monitor/README.md

-# AMSS - Alzheimer's Memory Support System
+# AMSS - Alzheimer's Monitoring and Support System

 A comprehensive React Native mobile application designed to support patients with Alzheimer's disease and their caregivers through memory enhancement, location tracking, and cognitive games.